-You worked hard and bought the car you have longed for so long, but may have not given thought to the cost of maintenance when considering how your new ride would impact your budget.
+You worked hard and bought the car you have longed for so long, but may have not given thought to the budget for vehicle maintenance when considering how your new ride would impact your budget.

 Ideally, you would earmark some of your savings for maintenance, and only use the funds for those reasons.
 If the money is in dedicated accounts, you are less likely to tap into those funds for any other uses.